Federal Prisons Struggle to Combat Growing COVID-19 Fears

 Health officials have been warning for more than a decade about the dangers of epidemics in jails and prisons, which are ideal environments for virus outbreaks: Inmates share small cells with strangers, use toilets just a few feet (meters) from their beds and are herded into day rooms where they spend hours at a time together.

 While statistically the number of confirmed coronavirus cases within the Bureau of Prisons system is far lower than the rate outside prisons in the U.S., there is widespread fear among inmates and staff members that the virus could spread rapidly.
-So far, 10 inmates and eight staff members within the federal prison system have been confirmed to have COVID-19.
+So far, 14 inmates and 13 staff members within the federal prison system have been confirmed to have COVID-19.

 Attorney General William Barr said Thursday that the Justice Department takes seriously "our responsibility to protect those who are put in our custody.”